Shaoting-Feng/LMCache/benchmarks/README.md

 - `--answer-len <int>`: Length of the answer expected (in tokens).
 - `--init-user-id <int>`: The initial user ID to start the benchmark (default = 0).
 This is useful when you want to resume the benchmark from a specific user ID or avoid serving engine caching the request from previous runs
 - `--request-with-user-id`: If this option is present, the script will include the user ID in the request header.
+- `--sharegpt`: If this option is present, the script will use ShareGPT workload instead of dummy context.

+*Note:* If you use ShareGPT dataset, the length of the answer expected (in tokens) will be determined by the dataset instead of `--answer-len`.
+You also need to follow the instructions in **ShareGPT Datasets** first.

 #### Configuring the serving engine connection
 - `--model <str>`: The model name (e.g., `mistralai/Mistral-7B-Instruct-v0.2`).